New: The State of API Reliability Report 2025 has landed.

 Installation steps

-To install a checkpoint using the script:
+To install a private location using the script:

-1. Go to the Private locations menu.
+1. Go to Private locations.

-3. Click the Private locations' checkpoint name.
+3. Click the Private location’s checkpoint name.

 4. Select the required operating system from the Host Operating System dropdown.

-5. Click the Download installation zip file button.
+5. Click Download installation zip file.

-Important: Keep in mind that the downloaded .zip file only contains the specific Private locations checkpoint you selected from the two default options.
+Important: Keep in mind that the downloaded .zip file only contains the specific private locations checkpoint you selected from the two default options.
 Your .zip file has a file name UptrendsCheckpoints<checkpoint-name>.zip, where <checkpoint-name> is the name of your checkpoint.

 2. To prevent screenshots from uploading to the cloud, edit the docker-compose file after downloading and extracting the files.